ACH Payments Processing: What it is and How it Works

-- At the end of the day, the ODFI aggregates all the ACH files and sends them ACH network (The Federal Reserve).
+- At the end of the day, the ODFI aggregates all the ACH files and sends them to the ACH network (The Federal Reserve).

 - The RDFI then processes the ACH files and credits the receiver’s (Hyde) account with 100$.

-There is a slight variation in checkout process of any online payment like credit card, as compared to that of payment via ACH.
+There is a slight variation in the checkout process of any online payment such as a credit card, as compared to that of payment via ACH.